If you remember nothing else:

 - Budget: 2-3x software costs for proper implementation and change management

+The best executive AI briefings tend to be about three pages.
+Problem, solution, proof plan, resources, timeline.
+Done.
 It worked because it answered the questions executives actually have: Does this protect or improve our position?
 Can we afford it?
 What happens if it fails?
 Who is accountable?

 Your AI initiative competes for resources against every other investment the company could make.
 Sales expansion.
 Product development.
 Market entry.
 Process improvement.

 Stop selling innovation.
-Start selling leverage.
+Start selling amplification.